bobpoekert/dynajot-sync/readme.md

 Dynajot
 ======

 __NOTE: This is pre-release software.
 There are bugs (run js/tests/run_tests.sh to see the ones we have tests for).
-There are features that aren't built yet.
+There are features that aren't built yet (like persistence).
 You were warned.__

 Dynajot is a javascript library and server that syncs changes to the DOM.